vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 ## Abstract

 This thesis presents a comprehensive empirical study comparing the Muon optimizer (Momentum Orthogonalized by Newton-Schulz) against the widely-used Adam optimizer for training Mixture-of-Experts (MoE) transformer models.
-Through systematic hyperparameter optimization spanning 45+ experiments, we identify optimal configurations for both optimizers and provide a fair performance comparison.
+Through systematic hyperparameter optimization spanning 45+ experiments, optimal configurations for both optimizers are identified, and a fair performance comparison is provided.

-Our key findings demonstrate that Muon achieves 7% better validation loss (5.16 vs 5.55) compared to fully-optimized Adam at 500 training steps, with an even more pronounced 15% improvement (5.72 vs 6.73) at early training stages (200 steps).
-Critically, we discover that Muon exhibits substantially different optimization dynamics than Adam: it requires learning rates 70× higher (0.07 vs 0.001), tolerates a 30× wider range of learning rates, benefits from cosine learning rate schedules while Adam prefers constant rates, and requires warmup while Adam performs better without it.
+Key findings demonstrate that Muon achieves 7% better validation loss (5.16 vs 5.55) compared to fully-optimized Adam at 500 training steps, with an even more pronounced 15% improvement (5.72 vs 6.73) at early training stages (200 steps).
+Critically, it is discovered that Muon exhibits substantially different optimization dynamics than Adam: it requires learning rates 70× higher (0.07 vs 0.001), tolerates a 30× wider range of learning rates, benefits from cosine learning rate schedules while Adam prefers constant rates, and requires warmup while Adam performs better without it.

-Through extensive ablation studies, we identify that Muon's optimal configuration uses momentum of 0.9, weight decay of 0.2, and cosine learning rate decay with 5% warmup.
-For Adam, we find that constant learning rates without warmup yield superior results for our setup, contradicting common practices.
-Our Newton-Schulz iteration analysis reveals that 3 steps provide comparable quality to 5 steps while offering 40% computational savings.
+Through extensive ablation studies, Muon's optimal configuration is identified to use momentum of 0.9, weight decay of 0.2, and cosine learning rate decay with 5% warmup.
+For Adam, it is found that constant learning rates without warmup yield superior results for the experimental setup, contradicting common practices.
+Newton-Schulz iteration analysis reveals that 3 steps provide comparable quality to 5 steps while offering 40% computational savings.

 These results establish Muon as a superior optimizer for MoE transformer training, offering not only better final performance but also greater robustness to hyperparameter selection and faster early-stage convergence.
 This work provides practical guidelines for practitioners deploying micro-scale MoE models and contributes to the growing understanding of second-order optimization methods in deep learning.